Vaccinating Kittens

 Leukaemia

 Feline leukaemia virus is the most common infectious killer disease that a small animal vet has to deal with.
 This virus is a retrovirus, similar in this respect to HIV virus in man, and causes many different disease syndromes.
-If your cat contracts this virus, she will either eliminate the virus completely, and make a full recovery; or she will die, often many years later, typically with one of many different types of cancer.
+If your cat contracts this virus, she will either eliminate the virus completely and make a full recovery, or she will die, often many years later, typically with one of many different types of cancer.
 Vaccination is a good means of preventing this disease.

 Rabies